the-teachingRSE-project/competencies/competencies.md

 # Introduction

-Computers and software have played a key role in the research lifecycle for many decades.
-Traditionally, they were specialist tools used only in a small number of fields.
+Computers and software have played a key role in the research life-cycle for many decades.
+Traditionally, they were specialized tools used only in a small number of fields.
 The Computer Scientists who maintained and programmed them needed extensive technical training over several years to gain the necessary skills and expertise.
 Fast forward 50-60 years and software and computation are all around us, underpinning our everyday lives.
 This shift is also true within research.

-With the ability to capture and process ever more data, to undertake larger scale, higher resolution simulations and, increasingly, leverage new self-adapting approaches through Machine Learning, computers and software are now vital elements of the research process across almost all domains.
-However, this shift means that basic research software skills are now required by researchers at all career levels across a vast array of research fields where these were not previously required.
-Researchers often lack the skills to use specialist software for their research, let alone write it.
+With the ability to record and process ever increasing amounts of data, to undertake larger scale, higher resolution simulations and, increasingly, leverage new self-adapting approaches through Machine Learning, computers and software are now vital elements of the research process across almost all domains.
+However, this shift means that basic software skills are now required by researchers at all career levels of a large amount of research fields where these were not previously required.
+Researchers often lack the skills to use specialized software for their research, let alone write it.
 If they come from a non-technical domain, they may also struggle to know what to ask when trying to request help from and interact with more experienced staff at their institutions.
 There still exists a gap in